 Prior Learning Assessment & Recognition

-Prior Learning Assessment and Recognition (PLAR) provides transcript assessment services for admission purposes and for transfer credit based on previous post-secondary courses or related work experience.
+Prior Learning Assessment and Recognition (PLAR) provides transcript assessment services for transfer credit based on previous post-secondary courses or related work experience.

 We are located in the Student Services department on the second floor of Heritage Hall.